-Vametco is an integrated mining and processing plant located eight km northeast of Brits in the North West Province of South Africa.
-The operation owns the new order mining right for vanadium and other associated minerals over Portion 1 of the farm Uitvalgrond 431 JQ and Portion 1 of the farm Krokodilkraal 426 JQ in Brits.
-Vametco operates an open pit mine supplying ore to a vanadium processing plant located on the same properties.
-It has a total of 516 employees and contractors
+Vametco is an integrated mining and processing plant located eight kilometres north-east of Brits in the North West Province of South Africa.
+The operation owns the new order mining right for vanadium and other associated minerals over a portion of the remaining extent of Portion 1 of the farm Uitvalgrond 431 JQ and Portion 1 of the farm Krokodilkraal 426 JQ in Brits.
+Vametco operates an open-pit mine supplying ore to a vanadium processing plant located on the same properties.

-Vametco’s open pit mine is approximately 3.5 km long, extending in a west-east direction.
+Vametco’s open pit mine is approximately 3.5 kilometres long, extending in a west-east direction.
 The ore body is well-defined, continuous and dips in a north-east direction at approximately 19 to 20 degrees.
-The mine is based on a JORC-compliant resource of 185.5 Mt, including 47.4 Mt reserves, with in-magnetite vanadium grades averaging 2.0 % V2O5, with a life of mine of more than 30 years.
+The mine is based on a JORC-compliant resource of 184.2 Mt, including 46.4 Mt reserves, with in-magnetite vanadium grades averaging approximately 2.0 % V2O5, with a life of mine of more than 30 years.

 - Step 2: Salt-roasting the concentrate, where the concentrate is roasted with sodium salts in a kiln at approximately 1,150°C to form a water-soluble sodium vanadates material;